-Certificate issued by these CAs may only be subordinate CA. This CPS does not stipulate any restraints for issuing end-entity certificate under those subordinate CAs.
+Certificate issued by these CAs may only be subordinate CA. The only exception is a certificate for infrastructure purposes (e.g. CRL signing or some other internal operational CA purpose).
+This CPS does not stipulate any restraints for issuing end-entity certificate under those subordinate CAs.
 Sonera Class2 has issued end-entity certificates before TELIASONERA-ROOT-CPS-2 became valid and the old CA hierarchy was completely replaced by the new one.
+The change was finished 2013-01-29.